Code-Eagl/Retail-Sales/README.md

 SELECT COUNT(*) FROM retail_sales;
 SELECT COUNT(DISTINCT customer_id) FROM retail_sales;
 SELECT DISTINCT category FROM retail_sales;
+***

-## Author - Bhagyashri Zade
+## *Author - Bhagyashri Zade*

 This project is part of my SQL practice, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+If you have any questions or feedback or would like to collaborate, feel free to get in touch!

-### Stay Updated and Join the Community

 For more content on SQL, data analysis, and other updates, make sure to follow me on social media: